siegan-g/adsum-technical-assessment/SOLUTION.md

 ### Presentation
 The layer that handle's end-user I/O. This would include API endpoints, webpages or a CLI.
-The FastAPI HTTP webserver sits on this layer
+The FastAPI HTTP webserver sits on this layer and an interactive CLI.

 #### On Routing
 - You will experience a Cross-origin resource sharing (CORS) error when fetching API data from your browser, including the OpenTax Frontend as it is listening on a different port.
 As a result FastAPI needs to have a middleware handler applying CORS, supported origins are passed in the application settings